 This experience put me off investing in stocks and shares ever again.
 I was firmly in the camp of DON'T DO IT!
 My mum was also afraid of investing in the stock market as my dad had lost huge amounts of money doing it.

 This all changed when I started to invest in my education.
-I read many books, blogs and listened to podcast on investing.
+I read many books, blogs, and listened to podcasts on investing.

 There are three ways you can invest in stocks and shares:

 1. Pick individual stocks and shares

 This is where you pick a company you like the look of and invest your money in that business.
 So you might say that you think Apple or Google is going to do well in the future and you invest your money in that business.
 This is risky as any business might fail and you could lose all your money.

 âMany people pick stocks that they believe in (because they own the product and believe in the cause) or that they think are going to perform well.
 They are taking a risk that the stock will continue to do well and grow in value.